sgorsten/linalg/README.md

 [linalg.h](/linalg.h) is a [single header](http://github.com/nothings/stb/blob/master/docs/other_libs.md) [public domain](http://unlicense.org/) [linear algebra](http://en.wikipedia.org/wiki/Linear_algebra) library for [C++14](http://en.cppreference.com/w/).

-It is inspired by the syntax of popular shader languages and intended to serve as a lightweight (around 600 total lines of code) alternative to projects such as [GLM](http://glm.g-truc.net/0.9.7/) or [Eigen](http://eigen.tuxfamily.org/) in domains such as computer graphics, computational geometry, and physical simulation.
+It is inspired by the syntax of popular shader languages and intended to serve as a lightweight (around 750 total lines of code) alternative to projects such as [GLM](http://glm.g-truc.net/0.9.7/), [Boost.QVM](https://www.boost.org/doc/libs/1_66_0/libs/qvm/doc/index.html) or [Eigen](http://eigen.tuxfamily.org/) in domains such as computer graphics, computational geometry, and physical simulation.
 It aims to be correct, complete, easy to use, readable, and quick to compile.

 # Breaking changes in `v3.0`

 * `linalg.h` now requires a C++14 compiler, and is known to work on GCC 5+, Clang 3.7+ and Visual Studio 2015+.
 * The set of operator overloads on matrices have been reduced to those with an obvious arithmetic meaning.
   * `mat+mat`, `mat-mat`, `mat*scalar`, `scalar*mat`, and `mat/scalar` are implemented as elementwise operations
-  * `mat*mat` computes the matrix product
+  * `mat*mat` and `mat*vec` computes the matrix product
   * All other binary matrix overloads have been deleted
+  * Most componentwise and reduction functions no longer apply to matrices
-  * Elementwise operations can still be invoked manually with the `zip(...)` function
+  * However, componentwise operations can still be invoked manually with the `apply(...)` function
 * `vec::xy()` and `vec::xyz()` can no longer be used as lvalues
   * The original behavior relied on `reinterpret_cast` operations which were undefined behavior in standard C++
   * `a.xyz() = {1,2,3}` can be rewritten as `a = {1,2,3,a.w};`